zachlatta/school/sophomore/world-history/notes/1-the-neolithic-revolution-and-the-birth-of-civilization.md

     gathering of wild grains and improvement of storage techniques.
-    Unfortunately the reliance on intense gathering of wild grains caused times of great hardship when the climate started to become more and more arid after 9000 BC.
+    Unfortunately the reliance on intense gathering of wild grains caused times of great hardship when the climate started to become more and more arid after 9000 BCE.
 One thousand years later, all the Natufian sites had been abandoned.

 ### A Precarious Existence